-ORC is impacting business owners more than ever.
+ORC theft is impacting business owners more than ever.
 Learn how to protect your retail business from organized retail crime.

 While these smash-and-grab examples have certainly caught the world’s attention in the last year, organized retail crime (ORC) has been around for much longer than that and often involves much subtler methods (though the majority of retailers say ORC is becoming more violent).